MegaBitmap/UDPBD-for-XEBP/Sync-App-Source/Needed-for-Release/README.txt

 11. Click the *Choose Directory* button under *XEBPLUS Location* and navigate to the root of the USB drive containing your XEB+ install.
 12. Click the *Choose Directory* button under *Games Location* and navigate to the root of your SD card.
 13. Click the *Create VMCs* checkbox if you wish to use virtual memory cards.
-14. Click *Build List* and wait for the process to complete.
+13. Click *Build List* and wait for the process to complete.
-15. Eject both drives from the computer.
+14. Eject both drives from the computer.
 Insert the SD card into an MX4SIO adapter and connect it to memory card slot 2 on the PlayStation 2.
 Plug the USB drive into either of the front USB ports.
-16. Launch XEB+ on the PS2, and use *neutrino Launcher (MX4SIO)* to load games from the SD card.
+15. Launch XEB+ on the PS2, and use *neutrino Launcher (MX4SIO)* to load games from the SD card.

 Repeat steps 9-14 to add or remove games on the SD card.

+### MMCE

+7. Ensure you have completed the initial setup of your MMCE device according to it's instructions and that it's firmware has been updated to the latest version.
+8. Insert your micro SD card into your MMCE device and format using the device firmware if you did not do this as part of the initial setup.
+9. Connect the micro SD card to your computer and create folders named `CD` and `DVD` in it's root directory.
+10. Rip/copy any PlayStation 2 disc images you wish to load into the folder that corresponds with their original source media.
+All disc images must be in *.iso* format.
+11. Run `GUI.py` from the included `List Builder` folder, and select *MMCE* under *Drive Type*.
+12. Click the *Choose Directory* button under *XEBPLUS Location* and navigate to the root of the USB drive containing your XEB+ install.
+13. Click the *Choose Directory* button under *Games Location* and navigate to the root of your micro SD card.
+14. Click the *Create VMCs* checkbox if you wish to use virtual memory cards.
+15. Click *Build List* and wait for the process to complete.
+14. Eject both drives from the computer.
+Insert the SD card into an MMCE adapter and connect it to memory card slot 1 on the PlayStation 2.
+Plug the USB drive into either of the front USB ports.
+15. Launch XEB+ on the PS2, and use *neutrino Launcher (MMCE)* to load games from the SD card.

+Repeat steps 9-15 to add or remove games on the micro SD card.

 ### USB